Radnar9/Virtual-Distributed-HSM/README.md

 <div align="center">

 # Virtual and Distributed HSM
-##### A cheaper, more convenient, and secure way to protect your secret keys and perform cryptographic operations.
+##### A cheaper, more practical, and secure way to protect your secret keys and perform cryptographic operations.

 </div>